julius-gummersbach/PacManDSL/README.md

 It allows specifying instances of the PacMan Food-Problem (see below) without knowledge of `PDDL`.

+A corresponding seminar paper can be found at `./paper.pdf` (german)

 ## PacMan Food-Problem
 A PacMan Food-Problem consists of
 - A Maze (Dimensions and Walls)